mhannani/torchcutter/README.md

-torchcutter
+Torchcutter
 ==============================

-A logical, reasonably standardized, but flexible project structure for training, evaluating, and deploying PyTorch models.
+A logical, reasonably standardized, but flexible framework for training, evaluating, and deploying PyTorch models.

 Project Organization
 ------------